 This section describes the Waze Transport SDK.
 You must be a partner in order to download the SDK.
-If you are already a partner, you can continue to the Waze Transport SDK documentation.
+If you're already a partner, you can continue to the Waze Transport SDK documentation.

-It appears that you are not a Waze Transport SDK partner.
-If you are, please make sure you're logged in with your whitelisted email address to view our documentation guidelines.
-Log into your whitelisted account when you click Log in or the Account icon in the top right corner of the screen.
+It appears that you're not a Waze Transport SDK partner.
+If you're a partner, please make sure that you're logged in with your whitelisted email address in order to view our documentation guidelines.
+You can log into your whitelisted account when you click the Log in or the Account icon in the top right corner of the screen.

-If you haven't joined our partnership yet, please fill out an application below:
+If you haven't joined our partnership yet, please click the following link to complete the application:

 The Waze Transport SDK links your app to Waze and provides free driving data.
-With the Waze Transport SDK, you can:
+With the Waze Transport SDK, you can do the following:

-- Gain unique insight: Use the Waze SDK to generate transportation data such as travel times for service deliveries
+- Gain unique insight: Use the Waze SDK to generate transportation data such as travel times for service delivery.

 The SDK is not for partners to build their own navigation app.
 However, you may use the data provided as part of your app's customer experience and user interface.